trinhthechuong/thechuongtrinh.github.io/_pages/cv.md

 EXTRACURRICULAR ACTIVITIES
 =====
-* Vice President of the Organizing Committee of the Sports Festival, Sep 2020 – Dec 2020
+* *Sep 2020 - Dec 2020*: Vice President of the Organizing Committee of the Sports Festival.
-* The Organizing Committee of the Connection Ceremony, Jun 2019 – Sep 2019
+* *Jun 2019 - Sep 2019*: The Organizing Committee of the Connection Ceremony.
-* Head of Human Resources department of Pharmacy English Club, 2019 – 2021
+* *2019 - 2021*: Head of Human Resources department of Pharmacy English Club.

 REFERENCES